-The academy is also affiliated with the Roundwood Park and Sir John Lawes Trust, company number 07441455.
+The academy is also affiliated with the Roundwood Park and Sir John Lawes Trust.
+Company No. 07441455 - Date of incorporation: 16th November 2010.
 The following organisations are associated with the Trust:

-- Roundwood Park School
+- · Roundwood Park School

 - Sir John Lawes School

 - University of Hertfordshire

 - Rothamsted Research Ltd

-- Precedence Technologies Ltd (Resigned January 2013)
+- Precedence Technologies Ltd